 - Medicine to treat symptoms

-How well the person does often depends on how much poisonous venom entered the body, the location of the sting, and how soon treatment is received.
+Recovery usually takes about 24 to 48 hours.
+Outcome often depends on how much venom entered the body, the location of the sting, and how soon treatment is received.
 Numbness or tingling may last for several weeks after the sting.
 Skin breakdown is sometimes severe enough to need surgery.

 A puncture to the person's chest or abdomen may lead to death.